 Why is Fall a Good Time to Lay Sod?

 Sod performs well in fall because the cooler temperatures trigger an increase in grass blade and root growth for most species.
 This leads to faster rooting, meaning your sod will start gathering nutrients and water for itself faster.
-Additionally, cool fall temperatures help prevent sod from drying out.
+Additionally, cool fall temperatures help prevent the sod from drying out.
 Dry sod is the number one cause of sod death and unsuccessful sod installations.

 - Palleted sod will last longer in lower temperatures.